SacredSqueegee/Linux-A32-Projects/README.md

 # A Quick Overview

+Note that the organizations of this project will likely change in the future.
+I think the plan will be to have a sub-directory for each project in the root directory eventually.

 ## Requirments / Assumptions

 This makefile uses qemu to run the program and gdb-multiarch to debug it.